LLM-Enhanced Rumor Detection via Virtual Node Induced Edge Prediction: Algorithm

 where \( P_{\text{rumor}}(v_i) \in [0, 1] \) represents the likelihood that the source news is a rumor based on the subchain from the root node to node \( v_i \).
 For each child node \( v_i \), if the LLM probability exceeds a predefined threshold \( \theta \):

-For a node $v_i$ satisfying (\ref{llmp}), a bidirectional edge is established between \( v_i \) and \( v^\ast \), denoted as $ (v_i, v^\ast)$, $(v^\ast, v_i)\in\mathbb{E}' $, where \( \mathbb{E}' \) is the set of new edges added to the graph.
+a directed edge is established from \( v_i \) and \( v^\ast \), denoted as \( (v_i, v^\ast)\in\mathbb{E}' \), where \( \mathbb{E}' \) is the set of new edges added to the graph.
 The updated graph is denoted as \(\mathbb{G}' = (\mathbb{V} \cup \{v^\ast\}, \mathbb{E} \cup\mathbb{E}') \).
 As shown in Figure 1(b), assume that the LLM assigns probabilities to the subchains of child nodes 1, 4, and 7 exceeding the threshold, edges are established between these nodes and the virtual node.
-Through these operations, we enhance the graph structure by introducing virtual nodes and leveraging LLMs' reasoning capabilities to establish connections with other child nodes.
+Through these operations, we enhance the graph structure by introducing a virtual node and leveraging LLMs' reasoning capabilities to connection it to rumor propagation across the subchains.
+The rumor detection problem then reduces to predicting whether there is a link between the root node $v_0$ and the virtual node $v^*$.
 Next we provide further details on how to retrieve the probability (\ref{llmp0}) from a LLM.
 It has been shown that carefully designed prompt engineering can enhance the ability of LLMs to identify rumors \citep{yan2024,shehata2024}.
-In our paper, we propose a specialized prompt engineering framework, as illustrated in Figure 2.
+In our paper, we propose a specialized prompt engineering framework.
 As depicted in Step 1 of Figure 2, the input prompts guide the LLM to leverage its internal knowledge and predefined rules to briefly analyze the root post's background and evaluate its potential as a rumor.
-In order to solve the problem that LLMs have different evaluation criteria for the same news \citep{Huang2025unmasking,mohanty2025}, we prompt the model to thoroughly query and compile detailed background information on the event when processing the root node's original news post, storing it in a persistent knowledge base.
+In order to solve the problem that LLMs have different evaluation criteria for the same news \citep{Huang2025unmasking,mohanty2025}, we prompt the model to query and compile detailed background information on the event when processing the root node's original news post, storing it in a persistent knowledge base.
 In Step 2 of Figure 2, subsequent subchain evaluations strictly adhere to this knowledge base alongside the prompt's criteria, ensuring consistent and reliable assessments throughout the process.
-This prompting strategy enhances the LLM's reliability in rumor detection \citep{ziari2025}.
+As will be seen in Section 5.3, this prompting strategy successfully enhances the reliability of LLMs for rumor detection.
 Figure 3 presents an example illustrating how the LLM evaluates rumor probabilities across subchains in a propagation tree, using breaking news coverage of the Airbus A320 Germanwings crash.
 The true label of the root news is "Non-rumor".
 The subchains with IDs 30, 31, and 32 differ by only one child node.
 We can see a clear downward trend in probability as the number of child nodes in the subchain increases.
 This sequential evaluation demonstrates the model's capability to process evolving information threads, dynamically adjusting probabilities based on accumulated context while maintaining consistency through the established knowledge base.
+The complete prompt templates are provided in Appendix H for full reproducibility.